 Letter grade.
 Hours/semester: 48-54 lecture.
-Practices, customs, and laws relating to mortgage lending and the financing of real estate, with emphasis on financing private houses.
-(Meets the State requirements as one of two additional courses to move from the initial or temporary salesperson's license to a regular renewable salesperson's license.
-Accepted for credit for the broker's license.)
+Practices, customs, law, and regulation relating to mortgage lending and the financing of real estate, with emphasis on financing private residences in California.
+Real Estate Finance in its context including some legal, financial, industry, regulatory, and historical considerations.
+(This course has been accepted by the California State Board of Real Estate for credit towards the sales agent and broker licenses.)
 (AA, CSU)